nathabee/PomoloBee/docs/WORKLOG.md

     - SVG URI resolves correctly and logs look fine
     - But embedded SVG not rendered inside WebView
     - Needs deeper check of HTML load, `WebView` behavior, and asset access

+###  Avril 04 2025
+- **Hours Worked**: 4 hours
+- **Tasks**:
+  - Refactor App to instantiate view just once in mainActivity and pass them to screen in parameter. check pref and cach not called directly in each screen
+  - Validated : svg open correctly for default map (without raw)
+  - validated : svg open a correct file but display is not correct
+  - validated initScreen not opened in loop at start anymore
+  - validated : settings should correct of fields and fruits in cache
+  - validated : selection of row and field is sent back from locations zu camera screen

+- **PENDING / OPEN ISSUES**:
+  - ANOMALIE allways ask for permission on storage auch when it is already done before
+  - ANIMALIE SVG not displayed like they should be
+  - ANOMALIE : can not select a row in the displayed SVG
+  - ANOMALIE save image from copiey image from gallery "no image or storage path " but we print a correct one in StorageLocation
+  - ANOMALIE save image from camera is saved in storage root not on storageroot/images with wrong name (same as before)
+  - anomalie ? : no version displayed. should be a default in about

 ---
 rqiase error to fix in views.py: